It helps to be prepared for stresses and sudden cravings. We've got some great strategies to make sure you're taking care of your mind and body.

 Step 2: Think of how you could handle these situations without a cigarette

-- If you’re at home, you could watch a DVD, read a magazine or even take a few minutes of time out in your bedroom.
+- If you’re at home, try a DVD, read a magazine or even take a few minutes of time out in your bedroom.
+Set up a relaxing space in your home.

 - If you’re at work, go for a walk or make yourself a snack or cup of tea.
 Anything you can do to remove yourself from the situation that’s making you want a smoke is helpful.